HGangloff/getch-geohum/README.md

 This repo is an implementation code for a conference paper [Variational Autoencoders for Unsupervised Object Counting from VHR Imagery: Applications in Dwelling Extraction from Forcibly Displaced People Settlement Areas](https://doi.org/10.1109/TGRS.2023.3345179).
+The experiment used multisource, multi-site very high-resolution satellite imagery obtained from different geographies hosting forcibly displaced people.

 ## Usage